Plating Thickness Gauge | How To Measure Plating Thickness?

 In addition to the above-mentioned magnetic and eddy current thickness measurement methods, there are wedge cutting methods, optical methods (such as contour size measurement method, double beam microscope method), electrolytic methods (such as anodic dissolution Coulomb method), metallographic methods, chemical methods (spotting method, dissolution weighing method, chronofluid method), mechanical method such as weighing method, thickness difference measurement method, X-ray fluorescence method, β-ray backscattering method, capacitance method and other plating thickness measurement methods.

 The capacitance method is only used when measuring the insulating plating thickness of a thin conductor.
 X-ray and β-ray methods are also non-contact and non-destructive measurement, the measurement range is small.
-X-ray method can measure very thin coating, double coating, alloy coating.
+X-ray method can measure very thin plating, double plating, alloy plating.
 The β-ray method is suitable for the measurement of platings and platings with atomic number greater than 3.
+Using α-ray, β-ray, γ-ray to measure the thickness of the plating, but the price of this thickness gauge is relatively high and the application range is small.
+Most of the instruments are desktop instruments are heavy and not convenient to move and can not be measured at any time and anywhere.

 II.
 LS225 plating thickness gauge measures the plating thickness